Info On 020 Transaxle Work

 What's covered and not covered

-If I build the trans, and the something like a bearing burns up, I'll fix it.
+If I build the trans, and then something like a bearing burns up, I'll fix it.
 If you contact me with a broken gear set, that's not covered.
 If I build a box and the diff explodes, and it is because of a failed bolt kit, I'll cover it; if it is because of the spider gears in the diff decided to explode, then, well, that's a VW trans, and I can't cover it.
 I'll treat you right; I think I've built a pretty decent reputation on the Vortex for not being a crook or telling lies, so I'll treat you right, but at the same time, we all know people SUCK and will try to get one over on you.
-I'm no business, I'm Broke, the trans guy, and I'll do good work with good parts and do it the proper way....but I'm not out to get screwed over by someone because they beat the shit out of an early-70s designed gearbox and wants me to cover it.
+I'm Brian the trans guy, and I'll do good work with good parts and do it the proper way....but I'm not out to get screwed over by someone because they beat the shit out of an early-70s designed gearbox and want me to cover it.
 Thus, no warranty.
 None.
 Not even a little one.
 If I build it, and something I did is the cause of the failure, I'll cover it.
 If it's not my fault, tough chit :) Autotech or TT or someone big might be able to absorb that kind of damage, but not me.
-I eat Ramen noodles, and drive a beat up 88 16V Rocco doing some trans work on the side out of my garage in a normal residence.
+I eat Ramen noodles (until the bastards stopped making Chili flavor), and drive a beat up 88 16V Rocco (and even that I need to get running again!) doing some trans work on the side out of my garage in a normal residence.
 I just happen to have the proper VW tools and have sourced the VW parts and info and manuals and so on for working on the 020.

 Parts Info

 A note on the bolt kits...
 Gary has stopped making them, so prices have been increased everywhere.
-When the Peloquin kits are gone, it'll be VAG kits, and those are not cheap.
-People are working on getting kits made, but it won't be for some time until anything is available.
+When the Peloquin kits are gone (they're gone as of 01/09), it'll be VAG kits, and those are not cheap.
+People are working on getting kits made, but it won't be for some time until anything is available if at all.(05/10 - ARP kits now in stock)

-*German diff carrier bearings are all but gone, I've started using Timken for the carrier bearings, and now for the output shaft large taper bearings.
-I am nearly out of German made Febi small output shaft taper bearings, and when they are gone, it'll be Timken for those as well.
-I've also placed an order for cheap sync rings made in Argentina.
-I never thought I'd see the day I bought them, but I have, and it is simply because the Laso are hard to find, and expensive now.
-I'll still have German Laso in stock as long as I can find them, but they cost so much now, some people who aren't as picky can really lower their parts costs by using them, so I've ordered some to keep in stock if needed.
+*I've also placed an order for cheap sync rings made by an aftermarket source.
+I never thought I'd see the day I bought them, but I have, and it is simply because the Laso are expensive now.
+I'll still have German Laso in stock as long as I can find them, but they cost so much now, people can really lower their parts costs by using them, so I've ordered some to keep in stock if needed.

 All that info above is for repair work, and on top of that, I am hoping to find a couple boxes that can be rebuilt (no hard parts needed for them), stuff all new parts into, and then get them built and on hand ready for sale so there is no customer waiting.
 When I repair them, I'll do it as fast as I can, but it takes time to do it right...people make mistakes when they rush, so I'll build them as fast as I can, but deadlines have a way of coming back to bite you in the ass.
 If you don't give a time when it will be done, it'll be done early.... if you tell them a certain date it will be done, then just as sure as God made little green apples, you'll miss that deadline.